 Islamic Studies reinforces the essentials of the Islamic faith for Muslims as well as traces the development of the Islamic civilization from the birth of Prophet Muhammad (PBUH) until the end of the 15th century.
 The course highlights the literary, artistic, legal, philosophical and scientific traditions of Islamic civilization.
 It focuses on learning and understanding lessons from Surahs and Ayats in the Qur'an, and from the Sunnah of the Prophet Muhammad (PBUH).
-The course includes recitation of selected Ayats (verses) from the Qur'an with Tajweed rules.
+The course includes the recitation of selected Surahs (chapters) from the Qur'an along with their exegesis.
+It also covers the history of Islam, the Prophet's Seerah, Islamic morals and values, the Hadith sciences, and contemporary issues.